Rosebery (NSW)

 Rosebery is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rosebery has a culturally diverse population, with 47.2% speaking a language other than English at home and 53.8% born overseas.
-Christianity is the predominant religion in Rosebery, comprising 47.4% of its population.
-Notably, Judaism is overrepresented in Rosebery at 1.5%, compared to none across Greater Sydney.
+Rosebery has one of the highest levels of cultural diversity in the country, with 47.2% of its population speaking a language other than English at home and 53.8% born overseas.
+Christianity is the dominant religion in Rosebery, comprising 47.4% of people.
+Judaism is overrepresented in Rosebery compared to Greater Sydney, making up 1.5% versus 0.8%.

 Frequently Asked Questions - Diversity